The House Method team researches, reviews, and recommends a number of services, including lawn care providers. Affiliate disclosure.

 When thatch builds up under the grass and soil becomes compacted, water can’t penetrate to the roots, keeping the roots from growing long enough to resist high heat and temporary drought.
 Under these conditions, mowing, edging, and watering your grass are not enough to keep your lawn healthy.
 Keep reading to learn how lawn aerators work and how to determine when lawn aeration is necessary.

-Get a free quote from America’s #1 professional lawn care company for any of our three lawn care plans.*
+Type in your zip code or call 888.535.3193 to get a free quote from America’s #1 professional lawn care company for any of their three lawn care plans.*

 Lawn aerators use rows of spikes or hollow tines to penetrate the soil, cutting through thatch and breaking up compacted soil to allow air, water, and other nutrients to reach the roots of your grass.
 Aerating your lawn promotes the decomposition of organic matter, helping to fertilize the grass.